 - Phil Ginsburg, General Manager, San Francisco Recreation and Parks

 - Jean Fraser, Chief Executive Officer, Presidio Trust

-- Jenny Lam, Education Advisor, Mayor’s Office and Commissioner of the San Francisco Board of Education and Director of Policy and Strategic Partnerships, OECE
+- Jenny Lam, Vice President of the San Francisco Board of Education and Director of Policy and Strategic Partnerships, OECE

 Our members support 3 work groups who met every other month to plan and execute priority strategies, share best practices, collaborate, and learn from each other.